klemense1/CarND-Extended-Kalman-Filter-Project/README.md

 ## Results

 This code implements an Extended Kalman Filter using measurements from both Radar and Lidar to predict the movement of a bycicle.
+In the following, the code is applied to the example file sample-laser-radar-measurement-data-1.txt.
+Influences of radar and lidar data to the overall result are discussed.

+#### Sensor fusion, Radar and Lidar data used together
 ![](pictures/Output1.png)

 Root mean square error is used to evaluate the performance of the implemented prediction.
 The estimated state vector and the true state vector (called ground truth) are used here.